 TEST CONTENT

-In-person test: 120 multiple-choice questions (2.5 hours) and you must get at least 70% of the questions correct in order to pass the exam and thereby earn PSYC 100 proficiency credit.
-You will have a maximum of three hours to take the test.
+In-person test: 120 multiple-choice questions (2 hours) and you must get at least 70% of the questions correct in order to pass the exam and thereby earn PSYC 100 proficiency credit.
+You will have a maximum of two hours to take the test.
 "Lilienfeld, S.O., Lynn, S.J., Namy, L.L., & Woolf, N.J.
 (2018).
 Psychology: From inquiry to understanding, (4th Edition), Pearson Education: Inc.: Boston, MA., is the textbook used to create the test questions.

 SIGN-UP